+Assign point groups to molecules and understand the rudiments of character tables

+Apply Molecular Orbital Theory to describe bonding in simple molecules

-Assign point groups to molecules and understand the rudiments of character tables Apply the concepts of Ligand Field Theory to coordination compounds Predict the structure and bonding in organometallic compounds Distinguish between multiple possible reaction mechanisms Analyse spectral data to determine structure and bonding Appreciate and describe the role of metal compounds in multiple catalytic processes
+Apply the concepts of Ligand Field Theory to coordination compounds

+Predict the structure and bonding in organometallic compounds

+Distinguish between multiple possible reaction mechanisms

+Analyse spectral data to determine structure and bonding

+Appreciate and describe the role of metal compounds in multiple catalytic processes
-Assessment: Examination (55%)

-Coursework 1 (10%)

-Presentation (15%)

-Laboratory work (20%)
+Coursework 1 (10%) Presentation (15%) Laboratory work (20%)

-Assessment Desc ription: Examination

-Presentation

-Laboratory work

-Laboratory report

-Workshop assessi nents
+Assessment Description: The assessment for this module consists of assessment by examination and a coursework portfolio encompassing laboratory reports, continuous online assessment, group work and presentations.

-The Laboratory co omponent must be passed (40%) in order to pass the module
+The Laboratory component must be passed (40%) in order to pass the module

-Moderation app roach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

-Assessment Feed back: Students will receive regular targeted feedback on their work through verbal, written and

-online media.
-Stu dents will also be trained in self-reflection and peer support to enhance the student-generated

-feedback.
-Student s will also be supported in making best use of feedback available.
+Assessment Feedback: Students will receive regular targeted feedback on their work through verbal, written and online media.
+Students will also be trained in self-reflection and peer support to enhance the student-generated feedback.
+Students will also be supported in making best use of feedback available.

-Failure Redemp tion: A suitable supplementary attempt will be permitted on relevant assessment in line with
+Failure Redemption: A suitable supplementary attempt will be permitted on relevant assessment in line with University policy.

-University policy

-Additional Notes : Delivery of both teaching and assessment will be blended including live and self-directed

-activities online a nd on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.